-Based on a Central Composite Design a RSM analysis was used to assess and optimize the influence of the cultivation variables: temperature ( $X_1$ ), pH ( $X_2$ ) and initial DINP concentration ( $X_3$ ) on the DINP biodegradation.
+Based on a Central Composite Design a RSM analysis was used to assess and optimise the influence of the cultivation variables: temperature $(X_1)$ , pH $(X_2)$ and initial DINP concentration $(X_3)$ on the DINP biodegradation.
 The results of the % of DINP degradation obtained by the CCD are shown in Table 3.
-From the regression
+From the regression analysis of the experimental data a quadratic polynomial model was obtained to describe the degradation of DINP (Eq.
+5).